Lake Michigan America’s Great Freshwater Coastline

 Landmarks & Architecture

-Skopje privately guided walking city tour USD 53 combines historic façades with modern silhouettes.
+Self-guided audio tour through medieval Barcelona USD 7 combines historic façades with modern silhouettes.
 Prominent squares, monuments, and skyline viewpoints help orient your footsteps across the city.

 Architectural walks reveal different eras side by side, while guided tours unpack details you might otherwise miss, from craftsmanship to city-planning decisions.